dcbaker/cython/docs/src/userguide/memoryviews.rst

 where ``arr`` points to the array and ``n`` is its size.

-You can call the function in a Cython file in the following way:
+You can call the function in a Cython0 file in the following way:

 .. literalinclude:: ../../examples/userguide/memoryviews/memview_to_c.pyx
     :linenos: